smart-mobile-software/arisedocs/docs/source/ios.rst

 1. Add the Arise library to your project
 ----------------------------------------

-First, download the Arise SDK for iOS.
+First, download the `Arise SDK for iOS`_.
 Unzip it and drag and drag it inside your project's /libs/ folder.
 Ensure that you select ‘Copy items into the destination group’s folder’ when the dialogue box appears.

+.. _`Arise SDK for iOS`: https://s3.amazonaws.com/ariseio/Arise-iOS-2.2.zip

 2. Add dependencies
 -------------------